ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Web/Beagle Service Parameter.md

 ## Beagle Service

-To use the Beagle library, it is necessary to create a Beagle Service with the configurarion where and how to search server-driven screens.
+To use the Beagle library, it is necessary to create a Beagle Service setup to know where and how to search for server-driven screens.

 > **On React** you can easily create a Beagle Service through the function **`createBeagleService(beagleServiceOptions)`**